 At Lutheran Medical Center, we’re happy to tell you about us: our compassionate caregivers, our clinical excellence, our award-winning care and even our beautiful campus.
 But it’s really all about you.
 Our patients and families are the center of every thought, communication and action that takes place in this healing space.

 Lutheran Medical Center is a community-based, acute-care hospital in Wheat Ridge, Colorado.
-It includes Lutheran Hospice Center, Lutheran Spine Center at Denver West, Bridges Integrative Health and Wellness Services and Colorado Lutheran Home and Apartments.
+It includes Lutheran Hospice Center, Lutheran Spine Center at Denver West and Bridges Integrative Health and Wellness Services.
 Lutheran Medical Center is part of SCL Health, a nonprofit faith-based health system with 11 hospitals in three states.

 Our health services include:

 Steven Brown, M.D., FACR, Vice President, Chief Medical Officer

 Andrea Burch, M.S., B.S.N., RN, CNRN, Vice President and Chief Nursing Officer

 Scott Day, PHR, Vice President, Human Resources